AlphaGit/alphas-manifesto-blog/_posts/2015-01-03-faceted-searches-with-mongodb-and-mongoose.md

  For a project that I had been assisting with for a while already, the need for performing faceted searches came up.
 I haven't done this before with MongoDB but -- how hard could it be, right?
 I went out searching for the best practices on the subject, only to find contrived examples and approximations that didn't account for all situations.
 Most solutions had limitations here and there.
 Not only downsides, but straight down cases that would not work, and some others weren't even worth the effort for the maintainability nightmare that they would have caused.
 Some other solutions for that were already part of paid products, which is not something that we could use for this project (you know, small pet projects and so on).

-So I stepped onto it and came up with a simple and reusable solution: <a href="https://github.com/AlphaGit/mongo-faceted">mongo-faceted.</a>
+So I stepped onto it and came up with a simple and reusable solution: [mongo-faceted.](https://github.com/AlphaGit/mongo-faceted)

 ## What is faceted search?